 You can watch the four documentaries as follows (in Spanish with English subtitles):

-The project was financed by 2% Culture 2017 fund from the Los Lagos (Chile) regional government.
+The project was financed by a 2% Culture 2017 fund from the Los Lagos (Chile) regional government.

 The World Food Travel Association (WFTA) supports every destination that seeks to preserve and promote its culinary heritage.
-Research that our Association has conducted over the years continues to prove that authenticity is the number one motivator for visitors to choose one destination over another.
-Working with the indigenous peoples of a region is one of the most authentic ways to develop and promote a local culinary culture.
+Our Association has conducted research over the years that shows how authenticity is the number one motivator for visitors to choose one destination over another.
+Working with the local peoples of a region is one of the most authentic ways to develop and promote indigenous food cultures.

 We applaud Dalma and her region for having the foresight to take the initiative and also the commitment to bring this project to fruition.
 Congratulations!